 Alternatively, carbon dioxide may be reduced spontaneously at the cathode, with certain anode feed compositions, via the following reaction (anodic reactions remain identical):

 The Nernst Equation can be used to calculate an overpotential generated across an electrolyte for varying gas atmospheres, as the electrical short circuit necessitates a cell potential difference of zero Volt.
 Therefore, with certain chemical compositions at the anode, steam in the cathode will spontaneously dissociate into hydrogen ions and oxygen ions.
 Using an oxygen ion conducting electrolyte to separate the two streams, oxide ions can therefore be spontaneously driven across the electrolyte.
 As in a traditional solid oxide electrolyzer with an applied external overpotential, simultaneously, electrons flow from the anode to the cathode, forming hydrogen at the cathode.

 When electricity production is not desired and hydrogen is the only product, the traditional stack required by standard fuel cells and electrolyzers is no longer required.
-A mixed conducting electrolyte is used to transport both electrons from the anode to the cathode and oxygen ions from the cathode to the anode in the eXERO Process, enabling simpler and more robust architectures with the elimination of electrical continuity between cells.
+A mixed conducting electrolyte is used to transport both electrons from the anode to the cathode and oxygen ions from the cathode to the anode in the eXERO technology platform, enabling simpler and more robust architectures with the elimination of electrical continuity between cells.

 1780 – Felice Fontana discovered the water gas shift reaction.

 1800 – William Nicholson and Anthony Carlisle electrolyzed water.